Legoless/Analytical/README.md

 ## Usage

 Some analytics providers require to be setup when application finishes launching.
-Add this code to your `application:didFinishLaunchingWithOptions` method:
+Make sure to add this code to your `application:didFinishLaunchingWithOptions` method:

 ```swift
 analytics.setup(application, launchOptions: launchOptions)